Backport changes

 Most of the time changes will be made to branch main and backported.

-When creating a PR, it is possible to add the Releases in the commit message (as done in the core):
+When creating a pull request, it is possible to add a Releases line in the commit message (as done in the Core):

 However, this is not enforced and not always done.
 In any case, it is up to the user merging a PR to decide how far the changes are to be backported.